 |An outing at the beach.
 Photo provided by Boys and Girls Club of New Haven.|

 Every day after school, each young child and teenager who walks through the doors of the New Haven Boys and Girls Club is welcomed by name and given a high five.
-An afternoon packed with activity awaits them, from homework help, to art and technology projects, to basketball and other athletics.
-But it's the personal attention from caring mentors that is at the core of club's mission to inspire young people to realize their full potential.
+An afternoon packed with activities awaits them, from homework help to art and technology projects to basketball and other athletics.
+But it's the personal attention from caring mentors that is at the core of the club's mission to inspire young people to realize their full potential.

 "It all starts with the people here," says Executive Director Stephanie Barnes.
 "That's why kids keep coming back.
 They are aware that someone is going to greet them with a smile and ask them, 'How was your day?'
 They get here and they know it's their second home."